 The Universal Life policy is also more transparent than a Whole Life policy, in that policyholders can see exactly how the various policy elements (premiums, death benefit, mortality charges, interest, and expenses) interact.

-Unlike whole life insurance, the cash value, expense and mortality charges and pure insurance amounts are unbundled.
+Unlike whole life insurance, the cash value, expense and mortality charges, and pure insurance amounts are unbundled.
 This unbundling allows for a much greater degree of performance transparency and helps the agent and policyholder implement more effective planning for the future.

-However, this type of policy does carry some risk.
+However, this type of policy does carry some risks.
 The policy’s premium is not guaranteed – it is a projection based on an assumed interest rate and cost of insurance.
-If these assumptions are not met in the future, the policy could lapse unless additional premium is paid into the policy to bring it up to speed.
+If these assumptions are not met in the future, the policy could lapse unless an additional premium is paid into the policy to bring it up to speed.

-As many Universal Life policyholders faced the potential of lapsed policies, the insurance companies knew they needed to create a policy that had more guarantees built in.
+As many Universal Life policyholders faced the potential of lapsed policies, the insurance companies knew they needed to create a policy that had more guarantees built-in.
 To that end, insurance companies developed a version of universal life that had secondary guarantees added, where if certain minimum premium payments are made for a given period, the policy will remain in force for the guarantee period even if the cash value drops to zero.
 These policies are commonly referred to as No-Lapse Universal Life or Guaranteed Universal Life Insurance.